Veterinarian Licensure Application Process

 - Beginning with the fall 2007 administration of the NAVLE, a candidate may not take the examiniation more than five (5) times, and may not take the examination at a date that is later than five years after a candidate’s initial attempt.
 Each of the final two attempts must be at least one year from the previous attempt.

-- After the Board has approved your application, we will notify the National Board of Veterinary Medical Examiners (NBVME).
-The NBVME will send you, no later than September 25 for the November-December testing window and February 27 for the April testing window, an email message with instructions on how to access and download your Scheduling Permit on-line.
-The information on how to access Scheduling Permits will also be posted on NBVME's wesite as soon as it is available.
+- The NBVME will send you, no later than September 25th for the November-December testing window and February 27 for the April testing window, an email message with instructions on how to access and download your Scheduling and Admissions Permit on-line.
+The information on how to access Scheduling snd Admissions Permit will also be posted on NBVME's wesite as soon as it is available.
 See the NAVLE candidate bulletin for additional scheduling information.

-- The NBVME will report NAVLE scores to the North Dakota Board and we will send your score report to you by first class mail.
+- The NBVME will report NAVLE scores you by first class mail.
 The NAVLE score report shows your score and a pass/fail designation.
-Scores for the fall examination will be reported to licensing boards by February 1 and scores for the spring examination will be reported by mid-May.
+Scores for the fall examination will be reported to candidates by February 1 and scores for the spring examination will be reported by mid-May.
 Please do not call the Board Office to request a score to be given over the telephone.
-If you are going to be absent from your normal address during the score reporting period, you can provide the Board Office with a temporary address and we will mail your score report to you at that address.

 If you have passed the NAVLE and are applying for a license to practice veterinary medicine in North Dakota:

-- You must complete the North Dakota state application.
-(If you were approved to take the NAVLE through North Dakota, you have already filled out this application and will not be required to do so again.)
+- You must complete the North Dakota application.
 The Board normally holds its state licensure examinations in Bismarck, ND two times per year.
 You must be present.
 Once you graduate, you may apply for a temporary permit to practice in the state until the next examination is given.

 - All requested information must be provided and the state license application must be notarized.